kptdev/kpt/site/content/en/faq/_index.md

 #### **Q: What does kpt provide that git clone doesn't**

-A: `kpt` enables out-of-the-box workflows that `git clone` does not such such:
+A: `kpt` enables out-of-the-box workflows that `git clone` does not such as:
-    cloning and versioning git subdirectories, updating from upstream by performing structured merges on resources, programmatically editing configuration (rather than with and editor), etc
+    cloning and versioning git subdirectories, updating from upstream by performing structured merges on resources, programmatically editing configuration (rather than with an editor), etc

 #### **Q: How is `kpt` different from other solutions?**